alexmcbride/theatreproject/README.md

 College project to develop web site for local theatre, written in C# and ASP.NET MVC.

-To run the site the following file needs to be placed in the main directory (alongside Web.config):
+In order to send emails you need to setup the SendGrid API key (sendgrid.com) and then create a file with the following name in the apps root folder (alongside Web.config):

 `Secret.config`